Meris L. Bergquist, Executive Director

 Meris can be reached at 413-539-9796 ext.
 108 or email@example.com.

 Ashley Grant, Legal Director

-Ms. Grant is a graduate of the City University of New York School of Law and Wesleyan University.
-After graduating from law school, she served as a law clerk to the Honorable Roanne L. Mann of the United States District Court for the Eastern District of New York.
-Following her clerkship, Ms. Grant worked as an attorney at Lenox Hill Neighborhood House in New York City, representing low-income tenants in housing court and assisting individuals whose public benefits had been terminated.
-Prior to law school, Ms. Grant worked as an organizer and research analyst in the labor movement and as a human rights observer in Guatemala and Colombia.
-She speaks both English and Spanish.
-Ms. Grant represents clients in housing discrimination and fair lending cases.
+Ashley joined the staff of the Massachusetts Fair Housing Center in 2011.
+She is a graduate of the City University of New York (CUNY) School of Law and Wesleyan University.
+After graduating from law school, Ashley served as a law clerk to the Honorable Roanne L. Mann of the United States District Court for the Eastern District of New York.
+Following her clerkship, Ashley worked as an attorney at Lenox Hill Neighborhood House in New York City, representing low-income tenants in housing court and assisting individuals whose public benefits had been terminated.
+Prior to law School, Ashley worked as an organizer and research analyst in the labor movement and as a human rights observer in Guatemala and Colombia.
+In 2015, she designed and co-taught a course on housing discrimination at Western New England School of Law.
+Ashley speaks both English and Spanish and represents clients in housing discrimination and fair lending cases.

 Ashley can be reached at 413-539-9796 ext.
 102 or firstname.lastname@example.org.